 MC Hammer, born Stanley Kurk Burrell, reportedly employed 200 people on staff, costing him $500,000 per month.
 His extravagant lifestyle led him to declare bankruptcy in 1996, when he claimed $9.6 million worth of assets while owing $13.7 million in debts.

 He hasn't fully bounced back, but is back in the black.
 In 2017, Burrell was reported to be worth $1.5 million.

 Millionaires waste money on the dumbest things.
-Check out these examples of dumb high-dollar spending so you can save money in your own budget.
+Check out How to Create a Budget so you can save money, and NOT end up like these celebrities.